Template Analysis. Developed by Nigel King and others.

 King, N (2004) Using templates in the thematic analysis of text, in C.Cassell and G.Symon (Eds.)
 Essential Guide to Qualitative Methods in Organizational Research.
 London: Sage.

-You may find it useful to print out the final version of the template that Frances used before watching this video.
+You may find it useful to print out the second version of the initial template that Frances used before watching this video.